core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ### Allocation policy

-The IANA policies for future additions to this registry are "Expert Review" {{RFC8126}}.
+The IANA policy for future additions to this registry is "Expert Review" {{RFC8126}}.

 An organization requesting to manage a SID Range (and thus have an entry in the SID Mega-Range Registry), must ensure the following capacities: